bitwarden/help/_articles/getting-started/getting-started-webvault.md

 In the above screenshot, your **My Vault** view is showing {% icon fa-th %} **All Items**.
 The **Filters** column on the left-hand side of the Vault can help you use **Favorites** and **Folders** organized Vault so that you can quickly find whatever you're looking for.

-Let's start by setting up a new Folder and adding a new Login Vault item to it:
+Let's start by setting up a new Folder and adding a new Login item to it:

 #### Create a Folder